 Is It Easier to Swim in a Wetsuit?

 Inevitably, you’ve seen some swimmers wearing wetsuits and wondered why.
 Or, you may have considered wearing one yourself and had a few questions before putting one on.
 Is it easier to swim in a wetsuit?
 Will it help, or hurt my performance?
 What are some of the benefits of wearing a wetsuit?
-I’ve spent time swimming with, and without, wetsuits and will help answer the question of whether it is easier to swim in a wetsuit.
+I’ve spent time swimming with, and without, wetsuits and will help answer these questions.

 Why You Might Want to Swim in a Wetsuit

-Before we get into if a wetsuit makes swimming easier, let’s talk first about when you might consider wearing a wetsuit.
-Truth is, not every time you’re going swimming means you need to break out the wetsuit, but there are plenty of times when wearing a wetsuit is beneficial and encouraged.
+Truth is, you don’t need to break out a wetsuit every time you’re going swimming, but there are plenty of times when wearing a wetsuit is beneficial and encouraged.
 Wetsuits add a layer of protection, warmth, and buoyancy that can give you a leg up in some activities.

 Is Easier to Swim in a Wetsuit?

-Wetsuits have a few characteristics that will make it easier to swim once you are used to the feeling of having one on.
-Sometimes, the first few times you wear a wetsuit it can be uncomfortable because of the new sensation of having tight fabric against your body.
+The first few times you wear a wetsuit may be uncomfortable because of the new sensation of having tight fabric against your body.
 Once you get used to swimming in a wetsuit (there’s plenty of helpful guides on our blog), you can use the wetsuit as a tool to help make swimming easier.

 Is Swimming in a Wetsuit Right for Me?